Robert F. Kennedy Gravesite

-In 1971 a more-elaborate grave site was completed, at the request of the Kennedy family, by architect I.M.
-Pei (who also designed the East Wing of the National Gallery of Art).
-The new grave site retains the simple, white Christian cross of the earlier site, and adds a granite plaza (like JFK's grave site which adjoins it) and two inscriptions from Senator Kennedy's most notable addresses:
+In 1971, a more elaborate gravesite was completed at the request of the Kennedy family.
+Architect I.M.
+Pei (who also designed the East Building of the National Gallery of Art) designed the new gravesite, which retained the simple, white Christian cross of the original and added a granite plaza, like that of JFK's adjoining gravesite.
+Its two inscriptions quote two of Senator Kennedy's most notable addresses:

-"It is from numberless diverse acts of courage and belief that human history is shaped each time a man stands up for an ideal or acts to improve the lot of others or strikes out against injustice he sends forth a tiny ripple of hope, and crossing each other from a million different centers of energy and daring those ripples build a current that can sweep down the mightiest wall of oppression and resistance." – Robert F. Kennedy, South Africa, June 6, 1966.
+– "It is from numberless diverse acts of courage and belief that human history is shaped.
+Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, he sends forth a tiny ripple of hope, and crossing each other from a million different centers of energy and daring those ripples build a current that can sweep down the mightiest wall of oppression and resistance." – Robert F. Kennedy, South Africa, June 6, 1966.

-"Some men see things as they are and ask 'Why?'
+– "Some men see things as they are and ask 'Why?'
 I dream things that never were and ask, 'Why not?''' – Robert F. Kennedy, quoting playwright George Bernard Shaw in his 1968 presidential campaign.

 ► More about Robert F. Kennedy, from the John F. Kennedy Presidential Library and Museum.